 Benin: Making civil documentation more accessible

-In the communes of Ouèssè and Bonou, local governments are working to improve access to legal identity documents by improving information about birth registration systems, simplifying administrative procedures and offering tailored support to women and people with disabilities.
+In the communes of Ouèssè and Bonou, local governments worked to improve access to legal identity documents by improving information about birth registration systems, simplifying administrative procedures and offering tailored support to women and people with disabilities.
 Birth certificates are essential for securing basic rights like healthcare and education.
 In Adjarra, Dassa-Zoumé, and Kétou, municipalities are investing in their public institutions to strengthen local service delivery.
 With a focus on gender-responsive approaches, staff are being trained and systems improved to better meet community needs.
-As a result, Kétou,has issued 103 new birth certificates, giving residents access to vital documentation and greater inclusion in civic life.
+As a result, Kétou, has enrolled birth certificates of 162 children onto the ANIP portal, increasing residents’ access to vital documentation and greater inclusion in civic life.

 “I was impressed by the dedication of the project participants and their willingness to implement initiatives to provide municipal services to communities, and more specifically to women and marginalized groups.
 I am confident that these initiatives will be welcome and will help to improve accessibility for women in the various spheres of local governance.”